jeffreycwitt/jekyll-starter/_posts/DHSI24.markdown

 ### DHSI 2024

 The course that I had signed up for called "Stylometry Out of the Box" was cancelled because the instructor became seriously ill after his transatlantic flight.
+My original project was to use stylometry to compare Chaucer's *Canterbury Tales* with his *Canon Yeoman's Tale,* a tale that is absent from the earliest manuscript of the poem which Chaucer is now believed to have been involved with.
+At least two leading scholars have suggested that the tale is apocryphal.

-So I retook the course that I had attended last year "Introduction to Computation for Literary Studies."
+I retook instead the course that I had attended last year "Introduction to Computation for Literary Studies."
 This course covers basic textual analysis, stylometrics, story mapping, and networks taught within the context of their uses for literary research and instruction.

 Having been previously exposed to some of the material, I was better prepared this time to work on some of my own projects for homework rather than spending time each night trying to replicate and remember the programs that we had learned in class.
-I was able to create a couple of assignments for my Fall classes.
+Although I was not able to pursue my original research project, I was able to create a couple of assignments for my Fall classes.

 ## EN 101 Voyant Analysis